We may earn money or products from the companies mentioned in this post.

 TIP:Be sure to follow my Facebook Page as I keep everyone updated there regularly on these changes.

 - Not all dining locations, shows, etc will be available upon the opening of the Disneyland resort.
 We expect this to include, but not be limited to, parades, fireworks, character dining, and experiences like Bibbidi Bobbidi Boutique.
+Also, depending on which tier Orange County is in, indoor dining will be closed.

 Tip: To avoid crowds at dining locations, consider bringing food into Disneyland.